pi43r/conversations-with-computers/Chapters/03_Piles-of-Data.md

 Another aspect of the dataset stood out to me when I started to look through the images.
 These are not pictures in the traditional sense.
 Their aesthetic value does not matter because they are simply tools to accomplish a task.
 They are not made ‘to look at’; instead, these images of hands are produced for a computer to analyze.
 Harun Faroki called these types of images ‘operative’ in his three-part series *Machine/Eye* where he examined how military technologies like guided weapons produce images that serve only the utility of the machine.
 As Aud Sissel Hoel puts it: “operative images are devoid of social intent, that they are not meant for edification, and nor for contemplation.” [^13]

-But what happens when you contemplate the hand dataset was remarkable to me.
-When I looked through the images quickly, I could not only see the motion of the test subject as the photos were selected frames from a video, but I also started to imagine the person behind the hand and apply my subjective stereotypes and biases that far expanded the labels of the dataset.
+Upon contemplating the hand dataset, I was struck by its remarkable features.
+When I looked through the images quickly, I could not only see the motion of the test subject as the photos were selected frames from a video, but I also started to imagine the person behind the hand and apply my subjective stereotypes and biases which far expanded the labels of the dataset.
 I could imagine the scene around the camera with a couple of researchers who assembled a make-shift photo studio in the office of their lab.
 They greet the subject with a handshake, maybe a fellow student, and explain the procedure quickly to get them to sign the paper that their anonymized personal data will be published for scientific research.
 Then the person puts both hands under the camera, spreads their fingers, and leaves.

 This dichotomy between the label and my narrative inspired me to create a video piece featuring the unaltered dataset.
 I used the default Mac computer speech synthesis to read the labels corresponding to each hand and sped it up to fit into a 26-minute-long video.
 As viewers witness the participants holding their hands into the camera and spreading their fingers, they are met with a monotone, beat-like soundtrack of repeating words like “fair” and “medium” and occasionally “nail polish”.[^14]